wmakley/coffee-log-rails/README.md

 with most grinders!
 So I would just remember "I want to try a bit smaller today" or "maybe a bit larger" and whether it subsequently tasted better than yesterday.

+Tasting sheets, social media features, and recipe tracking are all features I am considering to make it more useful, but I think the experiment might be mostly over at this point.

 ## TODO

 - [x] Error on reset password form not handled
 - [x] Password reset form has different width
+- [ ] Change password flow not working, email links go to form, don't submit the form, submitting form does nothing
+- [ ] Invalid authenticity when trying to login after marking myself verified manually
 - [ ] Make it easier to add a log entry for a drink that isn't in the database
 - [ ] Add tasting sheets
 - [ ] Add recipes